 Datapeople EU-US and Swiss-US Privacy Shield Notice

 Datapeople has certified with the EU-U.S. and Swiss-U.S. Privacy Shield with respect to the personal data we receive and process on behalf of our customers through our platform (the “Services”).
-Datapeople certifies that it adheres to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement for personal data submitted by our customers in the European Union, the United Kingdom, and Switzerland through the Services, and our Privacy Shield certification will be available here (Link to be Provided – Once Approved).
+Datapeople certifies that it adheres to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement for personal data submitted by our customers in the European Union, the United Kingdom, and Switzerland through the Services, and our Privacy Shield certification is available here.
 We may also process personal data our customers submit relating to individuals in the E.U. via other compliance mechanisms, including data processing agreements based on the EU Standard Contractual Clauses.

 The Services may contain links to websites or services operated by individuals or entities other than Datapeople.
 Such links, where applicable, are provided for your reference and convenience only, and are the exclusive responsibility of the owners of each such Website or service.
 Datapeople is not responsible for the content or operation of such websites or services, nor the security or privacy of any information collected by such third-parties.
 You are solely responsible for determining the extent to which you may use any content at any other such website or services, and you should review the privacy statements or policies applicable to these third-party websites or services.

 Datapeople.iollects personal information that you voluntarily provide through interaction with, or use of, the Services, or to the extent applicable, via third-party websites and applications when requesting information regarding the Services, which information may respectively include, but is not limited to, your name, email address, billing information, participation on social or professional networks, etc.